-Trust every second of the process.
-Every single one: the part where you think you’ll never get over it, the one where you feel like garbage, when you feel like you’ve moved on and when you realized you didn’t, etc. Every single moment is part of the process.
+While trying to get over a breakup, trust every second of the process.
+Every single one: the part where you think you’ll never get over it, the one where you feel like garbage, when you feel you’ve moved on and when you realized you didn’t, etc. Every single moment is part of the process.
 Don’t judge the steps.
 Trust them to get you to a better place through it all.
-And this is going to be mad HARD.
-You’ll be tempted to give up.
-You might be tempted to make up.
-But deep down, you know it’s going to be temporary.
+And this will be mad HARD.
+It will be appealing to to give up.
+It might tempt you to make up.
+But deep down, you know it will be temporary.
 Sometimes you’ll want to trash the other person and feel better about yourself.
 There are so many things you’ll go through.
 Just remember it’s all in your head and you definitely don’t have to or shouldn’t act on it.
-You start to fail when you start thinking you need to do something as a result of a feeling.
-You’ll only make longer the time it’s going to take to get over it.
+You fail when you think you need to do something because of a feeling.
+You’ll only make longer the time it will take to get over it.

-Night time makes us so vulnerable.
-We might be more honest during those times but how we feel when the lights are turned off, isn’t necessarily the most accurate version of us, in general.
+Nighttime makes us so vulnerable.
+We might be more honest during those times but how we feel when the lights are turned off, isn’t necessarily the most accurate version of us.
 One thing about feelings is that there are so temporary and they will change.
 It’s not that they might, they will unavoidably CHANGE!
 The truth is not always coherent with our feelings.
-Sometimes the need to feel something even overides the realness of the feelings.
-You say you love him/her, but will you be able to accept that it’s not true if it’s actually isn’t the case?
-Isn’t the same person you say you love that you’ve been saying aweful things to, a minute ago?
-May be take time to sort your feelings and don’t be texting things that sound good but are only half true.
+Sometimes the need to feel something even overrides the realness of the feelings.
+You say you love him/her, but will you be able to accept that it’s not true if it’s actually not the case?
+Isn’t the same person you say you love that you’ve been saying awful things to, a minute ago?
+Maybe take time to sort your feelings and don’t be texting things that sound good but are only half true.

 Don’t try to « have a life » to compensate

-Don’t get me wrong, starting to expand your horizon with new activities and new people will be helpful.
-But doing that to replace someone, will not work even a bit.
+Starting to expand your horizon with new activities and new people will be helpful.
+But doing that to replace someone will not work even a bit.
 You don’t replace people like that.
 Bash them even.
-No matter the desparate trash talk about them you tell yourself, it’s just not how you can hate someone and replace them.
-Meet a gazillion new people if you want, but that won’t fix the crack somebody else created in you.
+No matter the desperate trash talk about them you tell yourself, it’s just not how you can hate someone and replace them.
+Meet a gazillion new people but that won’t fix the crack somebody else created in you.

 People do this all the time.
-Replace someone with somebody else, it does not work at all.
+Replace someone with somebody else, it just does not work.
 That’s how people have wonderful people in their lives and still crack inside from the scars someone else has made happen in them.
-Every relationship need their time and efforts to get it right.
+Every relationship needs their time and effort to get it right.
 Even if it’s the breakup, the way to get it right.
 Just don’t try replacing A with B. Accept A and B are both present in your life.
-The only thing you can do is decide to fuel a little more B than A, progressively and consciously.
+The only thing you can do is fuel a little more B than A, progressively and consciously.

-It’s really hard to know where this fit better because I could have put first in the list.
+It’s hard to know where this fits better because I could have put first on the list.
 Love yourself.
-Unfortunately me asking you to love yourself might not mean a thing.
-Sometimes the only time we realize we were not loving ourselves enough is when we start to love ourselves a little bit more.
-But to help, ask yourself why you’re doing things and why you want to do the things that are crossing your mind.
-Most of the destructive things we do, are a simple result of a lack of self love.
+Unfortunately, me asking you to love yourself might not mean a thing.
+Sometimes the only time we realize we were not loving ourselves enough is when we start to love ourselves a little more.
+But to help ask yourself why you’re doing things and why you want to do the things that are crossing your mind.
+Most of the destructive things we do are a simple result of a lack of self-love.
 We look for love in others.
 Do you love yourself enough?
 If not start loving yourself a little more.
 Remind yourself that you’re worthy of better things than what you might want to do.

 Use it to know yourself

 Is there any time more suitable to learn about yourself, than when you’re going through a breakup?
-If you take the time to sit down with your feelings, get honest with yourself, you might be surprised what’s there to find.
+If you take the time to sit down with your feelings, get honest with yourself, it might surprise you what’s there to find.
 And before you say this will not work, have you tried?

-A lot of times, we get scared that a relationship that was so meaningful, might disappear like any othe random one, like it never existed.
+A lot of times, we get scared that a relationship that was so meaningful, might disappear like any other random one like it never existed.
 But It’s not necessarily over.
 You can still grow to talk once in a while.
-Or get back together later when yo’re both better ready.
+Or get back together later when you’re both better ready.
 I mean, it’s not the END, like a forever end.
 Anything is possible, so your relationship might still hold a chance, but it’s not your job to kill yourself into it.
-So don’t be affraid to move on, because you want to hold on to something that once meant something.
-Mooving on, might be your best chance to have that relationship back in best.
+So don’t be afraid to move on, because you want to hold on to something that once meant something.
+Moving on might be your best chance to have that relationship back in best.

 Finally, I want you to know that you’ll get there.
-There are trillions of people like you getting through those hard times!
+You’ll get over that breakup.
+After all, there are trillions of people like you getting through those hard times!
 Push through.
 You’re not alone!